14 of the Best Family Christmas Traditions to Start This Year

 Things change so often.
 It’s sad to think my kids will never get to sift through the Toys “R” Us Christmas Edition Catalog and pick out which toys they want.

 Stores come and go but “Traditions” can last forever.
-On this list, you’ll find a combination of traditions we practice and some new ones we’ll do that you may want to try this year.
+On this list, you’ll find a combination of family tradition ideas we practice and some new ones we’ll do that you may want to try this year.

 I hope you find one or more of these Christmas Traditions suitable for your family and make plans to start this year.